openaq/openaq-fetch/README.md

 [openaq-api](https://github.com/openaq/openaq-api) powers the API and more information on the data format can be found in [openaq-data-format](https://github.com/openaq/openaq-data-format).

 ## Installing & Running
-To run the API locally, you will need both [Node.js](https://nodejs.org) and [MongoDB](https://www.mongodb.org/) installed.
+To run the API locally, you will need both [Node.js](https://nodejs.org) and [PostgreSQL](http://www.postgresql.org/) installed.

 Install necessary Node.js packages by running

 `npm install`

-Make sure you have MongoDB running locally and then you can get help with
+Make sure you have a PostgreSQL database available (with PostGIS extension) and have the DB settings in `knexfile.js`.

+Now you can get started with:

 `node index.js --help`